HibiscusMC/docs/docs/hmcwraps/commands.md

 `/wraps convert [confirm]` - Start the ItemSkins convert process

+`/wraps create <file> <wrap uuid>` - Create a new wrap in the specified file from the item you're holding with the specified UUID.
+Existing files will be appended.

 `/wraps list` - List all currently loaded wraps and collections

 `/wraps help` - List all commands